Custom Extrusions

 What types of stock tooling are available?

-What kind of in-line fabrication do you offer?
+What kind of fabrication do you offer?

 What kind of secondary operations do you offer?